-IN HABAKKUK 2:4 WE READ, "the righteous shall live by his faith" (ESV).
+In Habakkuk 2:4 we read, "the righteous shall live by his faith" (ESV).
 Faith is life-giving.
 It breathes hope into a climate of despair and sheds light in places of darkness.
 It fills our life with inspiration and meaning.
 It is the cornerstone of our belief and practice.
 Ultimately, faith is the foundation upon which everything else rests.

 This is why the very first commandment on the two tablets that Moses brought down from Mt.
-Sinai reads: "I am the Lord your God, who brought you out of Egypt, out of the land of slavery" (Exodus 20:2).
+Sinai reads: "I am the LORD your God, who brought you out of Egypt, out of the land of slavery" (Exodus 20:2).
 Our fundamental obligation is to have faith in a God who is involved in our lives - not a God who created the world and disappeared, but a God who brought the children of Israel out of Egypt when He heard their cries and who continues to answer our prayers today.
 A man of faith lives his life knowing that it's not the external circumstances that will determine his course in life, but his relationship with God.

-The prophet Jeremiah paints for us a beautiful picture of the man of faith in Jeremiah 17.
-First, he portrays those without faith "... like a bush in the wastelands; they will not see prosperity when it comes.
+I love the picture the prophet Jeremiah paints for us in Jeremiah 17.
+First, he portrays those without faith ". . . like a bush in the wastelands; they will not see prosperity when it comes.
 They will dwell in the parched places of the desert, in a salt land where no one lives" (vv.5-6).
 Without faith, there is no true prosperity; a person cannot thrive or develop to his greatest potential.